Sholem Aleichem: Commemoration and legacy

 He composed the text to be engraved on his tombstone in Yiddish, given here in transliteration:

 In 1997, a monument dedicated to Sholem Aleichem was erected in Kyiv; another was erected in 2001 in Moscow.

 The main street of Birobidzhan is named after Sholem Aleichem; streets were named after him also in cities in Ukraine, including Kyiv, Odessa, Vinnytsia, Lviv, and Zhytomyr.
 In New York City in 1996, East 33rd Street between Park and Madison Avenue is additionally named "Sholem Aleichem Place".
 Many streets in Israel are named after him.

 Postage stamps of Sholem Aleichem were issued by Israel (Scott #154, 1959); the Soviet Union (Scott #2164, 1959); Romania (Scott #1268, 1959); and Ukraine (Scott #758, 2009).

 An impact crater on the planet Mercury also bears his name.

 On March 2, 2009, 150 years after his birth, the National Bank of Ukraine issued an anniversary coin depicting and celebrating Aleichem.

 Vilnius, Lithuania has a Jewish school named after him and in Melbourne, Australia a Yiddish school, Sholem Aleichem College is named after him.
 Several Jewish schools in Argentina were also named after him.

 In Rio de Janeiro, Brazil a library named BIBSA – Biblioteca Sholem Aleichem was founded in 1915 as a Zionist institution by a local Jewish group.
-Next year, in 1916 same group that created BIBSA, founded a Jewish school named Escola Sholem Aleichem that was closed in 1997.
+Next year, in 1916, the same group that created BIBSA founded a Jewish school named Escola Sholem Aleichem; it closed in 1997.
 BIBSA had a very active theatrical program in Yiddish for more than 50 years since its foundation and consistently performed Sholem Aleichem plays.
 In 1947 BIBSA became Associação Sholem Aleichem, under which name it continues to exist.
 Both the library and club became communist institutions due to a normal transition of power in the founding group, although non-communist members left to found their own school, Colégio Eliezer Steinbarg, in 1956.
 It is named after the first director of Escola Sholem Aleichem, a Jewish writer born in Romania who immigrated to Brazil.